kubernetes/enhancements/keps/sig-node/4960-container-stop-signals/README.md

 - Feature implemented behind a feature flag
 - CRI API implementation completed in containerd marked as experimental
+- CRI API implementation completed for CRI-O
 - Initial e2e tests completed and enabled, testing the feature against containerd
 - Unit tests for validation, e2e tests for version skew

 #### Beta

-- CRI API implementation for CRI-O
+- Add support for Windows
 - Gather feedback from developers and surveys
 - e2e tests for CRI-O